peter-job/flask-angular-mysql-demo/README.md

 make api_start
 ```

+> [!IMPORTANT]
+> The API will not work without the database running.

 The API will be available at [http://127.0.0.1:5000](http://127.0.0.1:5000).

 Water quality routes are defined in a [Flask blueprint](./api/blueprints/records/routes.py), and have the prefix `/records`.